SidingsMedia/sidingsmedia.com/README.md

 SPDX-License-Identifier: MIT
 -->

-# Project name
+# SIDNGSMEDIA>COM

-A description of what this project is and what it does
+This repo contains the frontend for sidingsmedia.com.
+This website is built using Nuxt.js for server side rendering and consumes the APIs at api.sidingsmedia.com.

 ## Licence
 This repo uses the [REUSE](https://reuse.software) standard in order to